Leaders, brand purpose should be baked into your company from Day One. This accelerator can help

-Years ago I asked Vincent Stanley, Patagonia’s director of philosophy and co-author of The Responsible Company, what the most significant piece of advice he gave startups and entrepreneurs who came looking for Patagonia’s secret sauce.
+Years ago I asked Vincent Stanley, Patagonia’s director of philosophy and coauthor of The Responsible Company, what the most significant piece of advice he gave startups and entrepreneurs who came looking for Patagonia’s secret sauce.
 His answer boiled down to this: The earlier you can build your values—whether around sustainability, responsible supply chains, or social issues—the better.
 So do it from the beginning.
 Many businesses try to retrofit for these things after they’ve hit certain metrics or growth scale, and it never gets easier.
 Be the company you want to be from Day One.

 Now, London-based, award-winning ad agency Uncommon Creative Studio is kicking off the first official cohort of a new accelerator for purpose-led businesses called Unrest, backed by B Corporation and European equity crowdfunding platform Seedrs.
 The goal of Unrest, echoing Stanley’s advice, is to build and grow companies with their brand purpose baked in from the start.
 The new accelerator has already had success with its pilot program last year, launching Béa Fertility, which was listed as one of Wired UK’s Top 25 startups of 2021.